Woodie-07/EarnApp.py/README.md

 User Functions:
 - setProxy - Sets the proxy for the requests.
 Argument is a dictionary with the proxy in requests format, for example: `{"https": "socks5://admin:P455w0rd@1.1.1.1:5442"}`.
 - login - Logs in to the EarnApp account.
-Argument is the oauth-token string.
+Argument is the oauth-refresh-token string.
 - userData - Get data about the logged in user.
 - money - Get data about the logged in user's money.
 - devices - Get data about the logged in user's devices.